SapwoodStudio/Transmogrifier/docs/src/mark_assets.md

 ### Object Types
 Filter which object types to mark as assets.
+(1)
+{ .annotate }

-Not all will be able to have preview images generated
+1. Some object types will not be able to have preview images generated for them.

 ## Metadata